Our choir is led and supported by

-Highlights in Keith’s career include seeing some members of his choirs go on to become stars, his own appearances as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting Emma Kirkby in a joint concert with the Hampshire Youth Choir, accompanied by an orchestra of Hampshire Music Service staff.
-His greatest joy, however, has always been in having the opportunity to help people blossom in their singing, week-by-week.
+Highlights in Keith’s career include seeing some members of his choirs go on to become stars, his own appearances as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting the brilliant Emma Kirkby in two local concerts.
+His greatest joy, however, has always been in having the opportunity to help local people blossom in their singing, week-by-week and year-by-year.

-Since ending his day-to-day responsibility for running a school, Keith has delighted in having more time to enjoy researching contemporary and ancient music for his choir work, and in developing his woodworking and gardening skills.
+Since ending his day-to-day responsibility for running a school, Keith has delighted in having more time to enjoy being a granddad, researching contemporary and ancient music for his choir work, and in developing his woodworking and gardening skills.

 Kate Jones studied music at King’s College, London and the Guildhall School of Music & Drama, majoring in accompaniment and composition (with David Lumsdaine and Nicola LeFanu) and was awarded the Music Faculty Jelf Medal.
 During her time in London, Kate was repetiteur to Kings College gilbert & Sullivan Society and Music Department Opera productions, and accompanied the Kings College Chorus.
 Solo performances have included Mozart's Piano Concerto No 19 K 458; Kabalevsky's No 3 Op.
 50; and J S Bach's D minor Keyboard Concerto and Brandenburg No 5 in D major.

 In addition to her private teaching practice Kate is currently accompanist to the Alresford Community Choir and Hampshire County Youth Choirs, as well as accompanying many solo performers.
 Work with the Hampshire Music Service has included concerts in Winchester Cathedral as part the “Hampshire Welcomes the World” project.
 She has previously held instrumental teaching posts at Boundary Oak School, Fareham and The Atherley School, Southampton.
 Kate was the organist of St Barnabas, Swanmore for 14 years, and has performed on the Handel organ at Holy Trinity, Gosport in recital and also with the Hampshire County Youth Choir in Fauré’s Requiem.